Caleb & Brown

 HODL

-Short for ‘hold on for dear life’, this strategy involves buying crypto and holding on to it for the long term—regardless of volatility—with the expectation of high returns in the future.
-The popular term is derived from a misspelling of the word “hold”.
+Short for ‘hold on for dear life’, this strategy involves buying crypto and holding it for the long term, regardless of volatility, with the expectation of high returns in the future.
+The popular term is derived from a misspelling of the word “hold” in the BitcoinTalk forum in 2013.

 Dollar Cost Averaging (DCA)

 Dollar cost averaging (DCA) is a strategy investors use to minimise the impact of volatility without investing additional effort into timing the market.
-Using this method, investors invest predetermined amounts of money into a crypto asset at regular intervals.
-This strategy is ideal for investors interested in a more passive, set it and forget it style of investing.
+Using this method, investors allocate predetermined amounts of money into a crypto asset at regular intervals.
+This strategy is ideal for investors interested in a more passive, set-it-and-forget-it style of investing.

 Buying the Dip